mdreves/projux/README.md

 wherever you left off.

-We could attach another terminal window by issuing the same command in a different terminal, but doing will cause all our actions in one window to be mirrored in the other (including switching windows).
+We could attach another terminal window by issuing the same command in a different terminal, but doing this will cause all our actions in one window to be mirrored in the other (including switching windows).
 This may be useful in some cases (e.g. mirroring a session so one person can watch what another person is doing), but in our case we would like to attach a second terminal to